Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 west 8

 The 2 fireplaces below are the same fireplace!
-This fireplace started out with a brick face and Clear glass
+This fireplace started out with a brick face and Clear Base Glass

 carl 1

-After a little black granite and some Clear Ice, we have a very nice fireplace!
+After a little black granite and some Clear Ice Ice Ice Topper, we have a very nice fireplace!

-The 6 pictures are of Evergreen, Evergreen Reflective, a 2" install with lava rock filler and is a self install
+The 6 pictures are of Evergreen Base Glass, Evergreen Reflective Base Glass, a 2" install with lava rock filler and is a self install

 vivian 1